nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 1. Sufficient ingredients to cook a certain recipe
     1. Prerequisite:
-       - The recipe "Chicken Soup" exist in the RecipeList, with 1 quantity for "Chicken" and 20 quantities for "Salt".
+       - Only "Chicken Soup" exist in the RecipeList, with 1 quantity for "Chicken" and 20 quantities for "Salt".
        - The ingredients "Chicken" and "Salt" exist in the IngredientRepository with at least 1 and 20 quantities respectively.
     2. Test case: `list recipes i can cook` <br/>
-       Expected: Recipes that can be cooked are shown.
-A reminder will be given to user if some of the ingredients are expired.
+       Expected: "Chicken Soup" and its ingredients shown.
+A reminder will be given to the user if some ingredients are expired.

 2. Insufficient ingredients to cook a certain recipe
     1. Prerequisite:
-       - The recipe "Chicken Soup" exist in the RecipeList, with 1 quantity for "Chicken" and 20 quantities for "Salt".
+       - Only "Chicken Soup" exist in the RecipeList, with 1 quantity for "Chicken" and 20 quantities for "Salt".
        - The ingredients "Chicken" and "Salt" exist in the IngredientRepository with less than 1 and 20 quantities respectively.
     2. Test case: `list recipe i can cook` <br/>
        Expected: No recipes shown.
 Informs user they don't have enough ingredients.